hazelcast/hazelcast-code-samples/hazelcast-integration/amazon-ec2/README.md

 `vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`
 ## Build the Java Binaries

 Before we can deploy anything we need to build the java project and generate the jar file with dependencies.
+This jar file will contain the Hazelcast server and client classes along with dependent jars, in this case the Hazelcast jar.

 `mvn assembly:assembly` at the project root.

+Once this is built we will have a `/target` directory that should contain `amazon-ec2-0.1-SNAPSHOT-jar-with-dependencies.jar`

-## First Steps (Virtual Box as a provider)
+## First Deployment (Virtual Box as a provider)

 To begin with lets validate that everything is installed correctly.
 If it is, we should be able to start up a simple hazelcast cluster running on some Ubuntu virtual machines running on your own desktop.
 We'll use Vagrants default platform provider, VirtualBox to do this.